0x6A6F7368/0x6A6F7368.github.io/_posts/2020-07-21-installing-vimwiki-on-ubuntu-20-04.md

 # Setting up the Environment

-*These steps are for Ubuntu 20.04LTS but should work fine on other versions of Linux with minimal changes to commands.*
+*These steps are for Ubuntu 20.04 LTS but should work fine on other versions of Linux with minimal changes to commands.*

-Even though Vim is included in Ubuntu (via the **vi** command) I was required to reinstall vim via the package manager.
+Even though Vim is included in Ubuntu (via the **vi** command) I was required to reinstall Vim via the package manager.
 This can be done by running the following command:

 ```
 sudo apt-get update && sudo apt install vim